Until March 14th, tell your MEPs to reject the fossil gas projects on the PCI list! Click here.

 - North-South Gas Interconnections in Western Europe (NSI West) Region

 Building a gas pipeline or a terminal to import liquefied natural gas today chains us to fossil fuels for the rest of our lives!
 Instead, we should be building only clean energy infrastructure compatible with the Paris Agreement.
 EU Projects of Common Interest (PCI) are pieces of energy infrastructure that connect Europe better – in this case with infrastructure for climate-toxic gas.
-The list is being revised right now!
-The European Commission knows that gas demand is declining and will need to shorten the current list.
-This is an excellent opportunity to intervene in this field and get heard with objections!
-The deadline for the public consultation was on Monday, June 19, 2017.
-Our submissions were very clear: 88% of submissions rejected ALL gas projects.
-The ball is now in the court of the European Commission.
-You can still make an impact by putting pressure on your national government to drop support for the projects in your country.
+On top of this, the gas demand in Europe is declining.

 You are not from an EU country?
 There is more fossil fuel resistance around the world!